 Think back to your childhood.
 I bet at least some of your memories are tied to food.
 Maybe it was that special dish your mom always made when you felt sick, or the amazing mashed potatoes your aunt made every Christmas, or the Christmas Eve feast of 7 fishes your Italian Grandma made every year.
 One for my kids will be making homemade hot cocoa and chocolate chip cookies with my mom on every snow day.
-You should have seen what happened the year my mom suggested eliminating a number of the traditional cookies on our Christmas baking list.
-It was all but mutiny!
-Nobody wanted to lose out on their favorites.
 These memories are real and powerful.
 There are emotions tied to them.
 There is tradition tied to them The food IS important.

 This is why I say it IS about the food.
 The dishes we (and most families) serve at Thanksgiving dinner (and every other holiday) are part of our tradition.
 They carry the memories of past holiday meals (like the year I was almost in tears because my mashed potatoes turned out like soup), and sometimes loved ones we’ve lost (like my grandma’s noodles and butterscotch pie).
 They give us something to pass on to future generations that links them to generations past.
 I get that people may not be able to make every dish accommodate every allergy (though if you would like advice on how to try, leave a comment with what you need), so here is what people can do.